robgmizzou/Pewlett-Hackard-Analysis/README.md

 - 1,761 Assistant Engineers
 - 2 Managers
 <br>
-By reworking the query we used to aggregate the retirement candidates, we can also identify mentorship candidates were also identified, illustrating a large shortfall in internal candidate to elevate in the future:
+By reworking the query we used to aggregate the retirement candidates, we can also identify mentorship candidates were also identified, illustrating a large shortfall in internal candidate to elevate in the future:<br>

 - 579 Staff
 - 569 Senior Staff
 - 550 Engineers